z2828347l-art/MarkdownProject/README.md

  # Markdown and Git Homework

- In this exercise we will learn to master Git and GitHub [Git Documentation](https://git-scm.com/doc)
+ -In this exercise we will learn to master Git and GitHub [Git Documentation](https://git-scm.com/doc)

  ## Table of Contents.